 What are the benefits of watermelon rind?

-Useful properties of watermelon peel
+Beneficial properties of watermelon rind

 Watermelon rinds increase urination, but do not irritate the urinary tract and kidneys.

-Benefits of watermelon peels for kidney stones
+The benefits of watermelon rinds for kidney stones

 Pour 150 g of dry crusts with a liter of boiling water.
 Reception: a glass 3-4 times a day.